Can you get pregnant after coming off the pill?

 As many as 84 out of 100 couples will get pregnant within a year of starting to have regular sex without contraception.
 These numbers vary depending on your age, but it’s safe to say, if you don’t want to get pregnant and you’re not on the pill, you’ll need to use another form of contraception.

-2. Can you get pregnant right after stopping the pill?
+2. Can you get pregnant straight after coming off the pill?

 As we’ve already discussed it can take up to three months for your body to get back to its normal cycle.
 But this doesn’t mean you won’t get pregnant in those first three months if you don’t use another form of contraception.

 Don’t forget that clinicians advise you use condoms when having sex if:

 - you miss two or more consecutive combined pills

-- you miss a mini pill and you’re outside of your window (3 hours for most mini pills, 12 hours for Cerazette and Cerelle).
+- you miss a mini pill and you’re outside of your window (three hours for most mini pills, 12 hours for Cerazette and Cerelle).

 This shows us just how quickly you might be able to get pregnant.